vu-bigdata-2020/example-notebooks/README.md

-# example-notebooks
+# Example-Notebooks
-Example Analytic Notebooks Created for BigData and SmartCities Class
+Example Analytic Notebooks Created by https://github.com/kbvatral for BigData and SmartCities Class